pimcore/pimcore/docs/Development_Documentation/09_Development_Tools_and_Details/09_Cache/README.md

 # Cache

-Pimcore uses extensively caches, for differently types of data.
-The primary cache is a pure object cache, every element (document, asset, object) in Pimcore is cached as it is (serialized objects).
+Pimcore uses extensively caches for differently types of data.
+The primary cache is a pure object cache where every element (document, asset, object) in Pimcore is cached as it is (serialized objects).
 Every cache item is tagged with dependencies so the system is able to evict dependent objects if a referenced object changes.